 What can I spend my personal budget on?

-You cannot use a personal budget to pay for care homes but some areas are piloting this.
+At the moment you cannot use a personal budget to pay for care homes, although some areas are piloting this.
 The council will tell you if this is an option in your area.
-The way you are offered a personal budget may depend on local policies in your area too.
+The way you are offered a personal budget may depend on policies set by your local authority.

 Why should I have a direct payment?

-Advocates can give advice, support and information to people of any age, helping you to voice your concerns and guiding you through difficult or challenging times.
-Consider using the services of an advocate if you feel unsure or concerned when you are faced with making an important decision about your care choices.
+Advocates offer advice, support and information, can help you voice your concerns, and guide you through challenging times.
+You might consider using the services of an advocate if you feel unsure or concerned when faced with an important decision regarding your care.

-Advocates are not there to tell you what to do or to make decisions for you, but to help you express your views and make your own decisions.
+Advocates are not there to tell you what to do or to make decisions for you, instead, they help you express your views and make your own decisions.

-If you contact the local authority for any reason such as for an assessment, the council has a duty to arrange an advocate to support you if it appears that you need one.
-Find advocacy services near me.
+Following contact with the local authority for an assessment, the council has a duty to arrange an advocate to support you should you need one.

 What is reablement?

-Reablement, sometimes called enablement, is short-term support for people who need help to gain or relearn skills for day to day life.
-This might be help with washing, cooking, or dressing and might include learning new ways of doing things.
+Reablement, sometimes called enablement, is short-term support for people needing help to gain or relearn skills for day to day life.
+This might help with washing, cooking, or dressing and might include learning new ways of doing things.

 The service works by a reablement worker coming in every day to support you.
 The reablement worker won’t do things for you but will encourage and assist you to do them yourself.
-For example, a reablement worker could teach you to prepare a meal if there has been a change that means you need to cook for the first time.
+For example, they could teach you to prepare a meal if there’s been a change that means you need to cook for the first time.

 Most reablement services are limited to 6 weeks.
 After this time, if you still need support, you will be assessed for more permanent care services.

 Some areas may also offer a local mental health reablement service.
 This support with mental health will focus on coping techniques, promoting social inclusion, building self-esteem and goal setting.
 Mental health reablement can refer to other support services.
-You may be referred to these services following an assessment by a social care or health professional.
+Following an assessment by a social care or health professional, you may be referred to these services.

 How do I get reablement?

 If you think reablement would help you, speak to your local council.
-A lot of councils are choosing to offer reablement before they offer any formal care services, because so many people go on to need either no or much less care after a period of reablement services.
+A lot of councils now offer reablement before any formal care services, to try to prevent the need for further care.

 Intermediate care is similar to reablement.
-It supports people to recover and rehabilitate when they come out of hospital.
-It is also sometimes offered to prevent you from going into hospital.
+It supports people to recover and rehabilitate when they come out of the hospital, preventing the need for readmittance.

 Intermediate care can be support in your own home or in a care home depending on local policy and your needs.
 It can be provided by care staff, occupational therapists and physiotherapists, with additional support provided by your local GP surgery, social workers and community nurses.